LamaDiLuce/polaris-opencore/README.md

 ## Features

-- RGBW costomization for LED
+- RGBW costomization for the LED
 - No pushbutton required
   - Gestures to arm / disarm
   - Blade color can be selected with a gesture among pre-sets during arming